syh7/DnDwiki/src/main/resources/raw/inquisitors/arc 2/session 5 - conflict.md

 + Laïs, Baariq, Kwame, Nota, Freemo:
 + Lais and Kwame bury the dead
-+ Baarig fetches the humans in the trees
++ Baariq fetches the humans in the trees
 + Tree huggers are scared but come down

 - Freemo thinks about cleaning up the spider body but does nothing more than think